cchristou3/ChristmasConcurrencyConundrumSimulation/README.md

    - After the simulation completes, output the final report summarizing the system's performance.

 ## Author
-This coursework is prepared by an anonymous author.
+This coursework is prepared by me of course.

 ---